mrcbax/logoilab.github.io/Demux.md

 <br>

+There is now a video detailing these steps available:

+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/lJUyOysbl08" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

 ### No soldering<a name="nsolder"></a>

+#### We have discovered another lead on this solution and are investigating.

 This option is coming soon.
 We will be providing pogo-pin based conn​﻿​﻿﻿​﻿﻿﻿​​​​﻿​﻿​​﻿﻿﻿﻿​​​​﻿﻿​​​﻿﻿​﻿﻿​﻿﻿﻿​﻿​​﻿​﻿​﻿​​﻿﻿​﻿​﻿​﻿﻿﻿​﻿﻿﻿​​​​﻿​﻿​​﻿​﻿﻿﻿﻿​﻿﻿﻿​﻿﻿​​﻿​﻿﻿​​﻿ector that allows for flashing of the gMux without the need for soldering.
 We are experiencing some difficulties with tolerances in production of the connectors.
 Please allow us some more time to get things ready.